sriramph98/mellow/README.md

 ## About

-Unwind is a macOS menu bar app designed to help you maintain healthy work habits by reminding you to take regular breaks.
+Mellow is a macOS menu bar app designed to help you maintain healthy work habits by reminding you to take regular breaks.
 It features multiple break techniques to suit your workflow:

 - **20-20-20 Rule**: Every 20 minutes, look at something 20 feet away for 20 seconds
 - **Pomodoro Technique**: Work in focused 25-minute sessions with 5-minute breaks